cczhu/insight/README.rst

 To rectify this, SnapAssist uses the `OPTICS algorithm
 <http://scikit-learn.org/dev/modules/clustering.html#optics>`_, which replaces
-checking for neighbours within a fixed ``epsilon`` with creating a "reachability graph" that encodes how far each point is from its nearest neighbours.
-Clusters are determined by finding local minima in reachability, then moving outward until the increase in reachability moving from one point to the next becomes too high.
+checking for neighbours within a fixed ``epsilon`` with a hierarchical clustering algorithm that orders points by the minimum ``epsilon`` required to reach their nearest neighbours.
+The ordering and minimum ``epsilon`` can be combined to create a dendrogram-like "reachability plot".
+Cutting at any particular ``epsilon`` in this plot is equivalent to clustering using DBSCAN with the same ``epsilon``, but clusters can also be assigned by finding local minima in reachability, then moving outward until the increase in reachability moving from one point to the next becomes too high.
+This latter method extracs clusters from a background of **varying density**, exactly what we need to cluster photos.

 Here's the OPTICS clustering for the same photos from above; OPTICS picks out clusters both in downtown Toronto and in the suburbs.